adult psychotherapy training

 BJAA jungian analytic training - modified entry scheme

 The bpf offers a number of Psychoanalytic Psychotherapy trainings.
-These include the Psychoanalytic Psychotherapy Association's (PPA) well established intensive psychotherapy training in London (four years), the National Psychotherapy Training (in conjunction with the University of Exeter) which also confers an academic award; the PPA Modified entry scheme for established psychotherapists, and the Wessex Psychoanalytic Psychotherapy Training.
+These include the Psychoanalytic Psychotherapy Association's (PPA) well established intensive psychotherapy training in London, the National Psychotherapy Training (with the University of Exeter) which also confers an academic award; the PPA Modified entry scheme for established psychotherapists.
 All trainings lead to registration with the British Psychoanalytic Council (BPC).

 PPA psychoanalytic psychotherapy training

 Training in the PPA incorporates best clinical practice and high standards and is accredited by the British Psychoanalytic Council.
-With this foundation, therapists are well equipped to develop a private practice or to apply the model to work in the NHS, higher education and the third sector.find out more
+With this foundation, therapists are well equipped to develop a private practice or to apply the model to work in the NHS, higher education and the third sector.
+Applicants for the PPA training come from a wide range of backgrounds.find out more

 national psychotherapy training